-The Bilva (Aegle marmelos) or Wilva tree grows in almost all parts of Southeast Asia, irrespective of the nature of the soil.
-The Bilva tree is sacred to both Buddhists and Hindus, especially to devotees of Lord Shiva.
+The Bilva (or Wilva) tree (Aegle marmelos) grows in almost all parts of Southeast Asia.
+The Bilva tree is sacred to both Buddhists and Hindus, especially worshipers of Shiva.

 In the Atharvaveda it is described as being so sacred that its wood may not be burned for fuel.
 In the Shiva Purana it is mentioned: “Adored by all the Gods, its significance is difficult for anyone to comprehend”.

 The name of the Indonesian Majapahit empire comes from the words maja (bilva, or wilva in Sanskrit) and pahit (‘bitter’).
 This is why Majapahit was also named Wilvatikta (‘Bitter Bilva’) in Sanskrit.
 A whole empire was therefore named after Shiva’s fruit!

 The trifoliate form of leaves mirror the Trimurti and the triadic nature of Shiva.
 They are used in the worship of both Shiva and Devi, and form an essential ingredient in Dharmic rituals.
 The Bilva tree is found in most Shiva and Devi temples.